 2nd Office: Sacramento

-Mr. Tierney frequently serves as bond counsel, disclosure counsel and underwriter's counsel for bond offerings issued by or on behalf of nonprofit institutions.
-He has worked with a variety of nonprofit institutions, including the California Academy of Sciences, the Getty Trust, the Los Angeles County Museum of Art, the Los Angeles Natural History Museum, Loyola Marymount University, Stanford University and numerous other educational and cultural institutions.
+Mr. Tierney frequently serves as bond counsel, disclosure counsel, lender's counsel, and underwriter's counsel for bond offerings issued by or on behalf of nonprofit institutions.
+He has worked with a variety of nonprofit institutions, including the California Academy of Sciences, Claremont McKenna College, the Los Angeles County Museum of Art, the Los Angeles Natural History Museum, Loyola Marymount University, Scripps College, Stanford University and numerous other educational and cultural institutions.
 Mr. Tierney frequently works with primary and secondary private schools, including the Branson School, Francis Parker School, La Jolla Country Day School, Marin Academy, Menlo School, Polytechnic School and University High School.

 Mr. Tierney is a member of the National Association of Bond Lawyers.
 He is admitted to practice in the States of California, Hawaii, New York, and Washington.